ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL4_Eng.md

 ##### Description

 ACOS returns the arccosine of the input argument, which must be within the range from -1 to 1 inclusive.
 If the input value does not fall within this range, 0.000000 is returned.
-The function returns a DOUBLE type value in radians within the range from 0 to pi).
+The function returns a DOUBLE type value in radians within the range from 0 to π(pi).

 *1 radian = 180º/pi*